-- 8.10 There is no single way of identifying an individual who is likely to be susceptible to an extremist ideology.
-Radicalisation can occur quickly or over a long period. - 8.11 Staff will be alerted to changes in students' behaviour.
-Educate Against Hate provides useful resources to identify indicators of radicalisation. https://www.educateagainsthate.com - 9.
-Responding to an allegation/ concern about a staff member, including supply staff, other staff, volunteers and contractors - 9.1 The ATLP maintains a separate policy, 'Allegations and concerns raised in relation to staff, supply staff, contractors and volunteers', which details specific guidance and expectations regarding low-level concerns.
-Staff should be aware of this guidance as well as KCSiE 2023 Part 4.
-The ATLP records details of such concerns in the Confide system, with records retained in accordance with relevant legislation.
-A brief summary of key considerations follows. - 9.2 An allegation may involve any adult working in our schools such as a teacher, supply teacher, volunteer or contractor. - 9.3 Any allegation about a member of staff must be reported to the Headteacher without delay and without informing the staff member. - 9.4 Headteachers must always consult with HR. - 9.5 Any concerns about the Headteacher (Mr Stuart Day) should be reported to the appropriate Director of Education.
-For primary colleagues this is Anna Balson and for secondary colleagues Deirdre Duignan.
+- School records details of such concerns in the Confide system, with records retained in accordance with relevant legislation.
+A brief summary of key considerations follows. - 9.2.
+An allegation may involve any adult working in our schools such as a teacher, supply teacher, volunteer or contractor. - 9.3.
+Any allegation about a member of staff must be reported to the Headteacher without delay and without informing the staff member. - 9.4.
+Headteachers must always consult with HR. - 9.5.
+Any concerns about the Headteacher should be reported to the Director of Education, Deirdre Duignan.
 Concerns about centrally employed staff should be reported to either Simon Smith CFOO or Richard Gill, CEO.
 Concerns about the Director of Education should be reported to the CEO.
-Concerns about the CEO, Richard Gill should be reported to the Chair of the Trust Board (see flow chart in Appendix Two). - 9.6 All staff should be aware that they are vulnerable to allegations.
+Concerns about the CEO, Richard Gill should be reported to the Chair of the Trust Board (see flow chart in Appendix Two). - 9.6.
+All staff should be aware that they are vulnerable to allegations.
 They must adhere to the ATLP guidance in respect to safe conduct as well as guidance given on professional standards and conduct.
-They should know and uphold the expectations of their conduct as set out in the Teachers'Standards and the latest edition of 'Guidance for safer working practice for those working with children and young people in education settings'1.

-9.7 Children cannot be expected to raise concerns in an environment where staff fail to do so.
+They should know and uphold the expectations of their conduct as set out in the Teachers' Standards and the latest edition of 'Guidance for safer working practice for those working with children and young people in education settings'. - 9.7.
+Children cannot be expected to raise concerns in an environment where staff fail to do so.
 All staff should be aware of their duty to raise concerns, where they exist, about the attitude or actions of colleagues.
 Staff should be aware of whistle blowing procedures.
 Details can be found in the ATLP whistleblowing policy or via the NSPCC.